jamespeterschinner/async_v20/doc/source/particularly_pertinent.rst

-The :meth:`~async_v20.OandaClient.close_all_trades` method is provided to help facilitate your risk management policy. async_v20 is intended to be used as an algorithmic trading platform, which naturally raises concerns of run away losses to the unbeknown user.
+The :meth:`~async_v20.OandaClient.close_all_trades` method is provided to help facilitate your risk management policy. async_v20 is intended to be used as an algorithmic trading platform, which naturally raises concerns of run away losses, to the unbeknown user.

 :meth:`~async_v20.OandaClient.close_all_trades` is intended to help mitigate this concern by allowing users to programme a `global` :term:`stop loss` by which all trades can be terminated.